osakaaa/MemCacheLoot/README.md

-Requirements
+###Requirements
-It requires the following python modules for work:
+It requires the following python modules to work:
 - IPy
 - memcache
 Both can be installed with PIP